Casper-Guo/Armchair-Strategist/README.md

 There are five plotting functions provided in `visualizations.ipynb`.
 Documentation and examples are provided in the same notebook.
 Here is an overview:

 - `tyre_usage_pie`: Visualize the frequency of compound usage within select races or an entire season
-- `plot_driver_stats`: Visualize various driver pace data within a single race.
+- `driver_stats_scatterplot`: Visualize various driver pace data within a single race.
-- `plot_strategy_barplot`: Visualize tyre strategy within a single race with SC and VSC periods highlighted.
+- `strategy_barplot`: Visualize tyre strategy within a single race with SC and VSC periods highlighted.
-- `plot_compounds_lineplot`: Visualize performance over time by compound as line charts.
+- `compounds_lineplot`: Visualize performance over time by compound as line charts.
 Allows plotting multiple races simultaneously for easier comparison
-- `plot_compounds_distribution`: Visualize performance distribution over time by compound with either boxplots or violin plots.
+- `compounds_distribution`: Visualize performance distribution over time by compound with either boxplots or violin plots.
 Allows plotting multiple races simultaneously for easier comparison

 ### Metrics Definitions